tomaszekk/portfolio_site/Project 5/README.md

-# Mobile Web Specialist Certification Course
+# Front End Web Developer
 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview:

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the **Restaurant Reviews** projects I converted a static webpage to a mobile-ready web application, provide caching for offline and implement web accessibility.

 ### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
+Udacity has provided the code for a restaurant reviews website.
+Based on the info:
+*The code has a lot of issues.
 It’s barely usable on a desktop browser, much less a mobile device.
 It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.
+Your job is to update the code to resolve these issues while still maintaining the included functionality.*

+My role as developer is provide:
+- MapBox API integration with the app
+- convert static page to a responsive webpage
+- implement web accessibility features
+- provide ServiceWorker for cache page for offline purporses

-### Project Rubric
+### Installation

-Your project will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
-Please review for detailed project requirements.
-The rubric should be a resource you refer to periodically to make sure your project meets specifications.

-### What do I do from here?
+1. Download or clone this project from my repository.

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+2. You have to serve a up simple HTTP server for the site files on your local computer.
+Recommend is Python.

     * In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
    * Note -  For Windows systems, Python 3.x is installed as `python` by default.
 To start a Python 3.x server, you can simply enter `python -m http.server 8000`.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+2. With your server running go to the site: `http://localhost:8000`.

-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+3. To use a map you need a Mapbox and Leaflet.js libraries.
+See *Annotation to Leaflet.js and Mapbox*.

+### Folders structure

+The main file is index.html as you run app.
+Each restaurant has its own page - restarurant.html which is dynamically load from a DB.
+The DB is a file in folder: "/data/restaurants.json".
+All styling is in "/CSS" folder.
+The main file is "Style.css" which provide all styling.
+For RWD purposes there are to files: "responsive.css" for "index.html" and "responsive_restaurant.css" for restaurants' page.

+All logic is "/js" folder apart one file "sw.js" which is in main folder as Python doesnt provided secure layer HTTPS for ServiceWorker:((
+"Main.css" is for serving data from DBHelper, manages "index.html" and registers ServiceWorker (SW).
+"restaurant_info.js"  is for serving restaurant web HTML.
+"dbhelper.js" is for data - providing data, filtering, fetching and generally provide data in a specific way.

-## Leaflet.js and Mapbox:
+## Annotation to Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.
+To run functionality you used`<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
+Mapbox is free to use.

-### Note about ES6
+### Note about Author

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future-proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+The page was made by Tomasz Konopka, May 2019.